bnb-chain/greenfield-docs/docs/guide/storage-provider/run-book/join-SP-network.md

 #### Hot Wallet Manual

-You can use the gnfd command to send the create storage provider transaction directly if you import your funding private key into the Keystore.
-However, this is not safe enough to use a hot wallet for Mainnet, so you can follow the [Hardware Wallet Manual](#hardware-wallet-manual) when you use a hardware wallet.
+You can use the `gnfd` command to directly send the transaction for creating a storage provider.
+To do this,  please import the private key of the funding account into the Keystore.

+However, it is not safe to use a hot wallet for Mainnet.
+Instead, you should refer to the [Hardware Wallet Manual](#hardware-wallet-manual) for instructions on using a hardware wallet.

 Command for creating storage provider:
 ```shell